'scf' Dialect

 scf.while

-(::mlir::scf::WhileOp) ¶
+(scf::WhileOp) ¶

-a generic ‘while’ loop
+A generic ‘while’ loop

 This operation represents a generic “while”/“do-while” loop that keeps iterating as long as a condition is satisfied.
 There is no restriction on the complexity of the condition.
 It consists of two regions (with single block each): “before” region and “after” region.
 The names of regions indicates whether they execute before or after the condition check.
 Therefore, if the main loop payload is located in the “before” region, the operation is a “do-while” loop.
 Otherwise, it is a “while” loop.